 The Department of Public Works (DPW) services customers throughout the Town of Bethlehem, as well as parts of the Town of New Scotland.
 DPW is broken down into five divisions:

 Administrative Division - The Administrative Division is responsible for all water and sewer billing, issuing various water and sewer permits, processing backflow applications, engineering billing, scheduling meter change appointments and purchase order processing for the Department of Public Works.
-The DPW Administrative staff also operates the Call Center for the town.

 Engineering Division - The Engineering Division is responsible for review of all planning projects, design, and construction of town infrastructure projects, and support of other town departments with necessary engineering expertise.